$800K Wells Fargo penalty OK’d in Schilling video game deal

 PROVIDENCE, R.I. — A federal judge has approved an agreement for Wells Fargo Securities to pay an $800,000 civil penalty to end a lawsuit by the U.S. Securities and Exchange Commission over Rhode Island’s failed $75 million deal with former Boston Red Sox pitcher Curt Schilling’s video game company, 38 Studios.

+The order entered Wednesday in U.S. District Court in Providence brings the yearslong legal battle over 38 Studios close to an end, although it’s not completely over.
+A Wells Fargo employee who was the lead banker on the 38 Studios deal is the final remaining defendant, and plans to fight the case, his lawyer said.

-Wells Fargo doesn’t admit or deny wrongdoing under terms of the judgment entered Wednesday.
-Claims against a Wells Fargo employee are still pending.
+Wells Fargo did not admit or deny wrongdoing under terms of the judgment.

-A Wells Fargo spokeswoman says officials look forward to putting the matter behind them.
+“We look forward to putting the matter behind us,” Wells Fargo spokeswoman Ann Marie McDonald said.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.